rogerxaic/EventStreams/eventstreams050.md

 ## Configuring your Kafka API client
 {: #kafka_api_client}

-To establish a connection, clients must be configured to use SASL_SSL PLAIN over TLSv1.2 at a minimum and to require a username, and a list of the bootstrap servers.
+To establish a connection, clients must be configured to use SASL PLAIN over TLSv1.2 at a minimum and to require a username, and a list of the bootstrap servers.
+This is required to ensure connections are encrypted and authenticated.

 To retrieve the username, password, and list of bootstrap servers, a Service credentials object or service key is required for the service instance.
 For more information about creating these objects, see <link to Connecting to event Streams>
 [Connecting to {{site.data.keyword.messagehub}}](/docs/services/EventStreams?topic=eventstreams-connecting).